 Some of the information it would be great to receive includes:

 In essence, the more you could supply the better.

 The team will then engage in a detailed due diligence process, adopting the same appraisal methodology applied to our own building / land / development site purchases.

-We strictly observe Royal Institute of Chartered Surveyors (RICS) guidance and use HM Land Registry property valuation data.
+We strictly observe Royal Institute of Chartered Surveyors (RICS) guidance, HM Land Registry property valuation data and the latest auction market news.
 This means that our findings are demonstrably aligned with the highest industry standards.